BrianMcConway/stock-trace/README.md

 - Logging of ingoing/outgoing stock which contains dates, times, and person involved.
 - Recording food wastage at the end of day.
 - Recording of cooking times, food temperature, and fridge temperatures.
 This feature will reduce the amount of paper used, and comply with HACCP kitchen safety regulations.
+- The administrator can add/remove items from the list according to menu changes and availability, also change the weight/volume of a unit of the item.
+This is currently only possible by editing directly through Google Sheets.

 ## Flowchart